Nimisha17/OS-Command-injection/README.md

 ___

-Os injection is a vulnurebility seen in the websites that execute the system commands via web interface.
-Os command injection spoils the whole control access model of the website and the attacker gains the complete access over the website.
+OS injection is a vulnerability seen in the websites that execute the system commands via web interface.
+OS command injection spoils the whole control access model of the website and the attacker gains the complete access over the website.
 With this ability attacker steals passwords and any other important filesof the web site.

 ### Possible Injection Points
-* GET : url's
+* GET : urls
 * POST : input via post method
 * HTTP headers : cookies, x-forward-for, user-agent, referrer .....
         These are some possible places worth checking for injection.